olimorris/persisted.nvim/README.md

 })
 ```

-Session data is also made available to the callbacks:
+Another and more commonly requested example is to use the Telescope extension to load a session, saving the current session before clearing all of the open buffers.
+This can be achieved by utilising some of the session data that is made available to the callbacks:

 ```lua
 local group = vim.api.nvim_create_augroup("PersistedHooks", {})